Vinelab/bowler/README.md

 And obviously, implement its methods.

 ### Important Notes
 1- It is of most importance that the users of this package, take onto their responsability the mapping between exchanges and queues.
-And to make sure that exchanges and queues declaration matching both on the producer and consumer side, otherwise a `Vinelab\Bowler\DeclarationMismatchException` is thrown.
+And to make sure that exchanges declaration are matching both on the producer and consumer side, otherwise a `Vinelab\Bowler\DeclarationMismatchException` is thrown.

-2- The reason behind queue declaration is happening on both the producer's and cosumer's side, is that for our use case, we could not afford to loose any published messages.
-And since publishing messages to an exchange with no bound queues will disregard them, we though it pertinent to declare queues on the producer side as well.
-We are aware that this might cause an anti-pattern, now that the producer is aware of the consumer.
-This may or may not remain as is.

-3- The use of nameless exchanges and queues is not supported in this package.
+2- The use of nameless exchanges and queues is not supported in this package.
 Can be reconsidered later.

 ## TODO
 * Expressive queue declaration.